Types of simple image

 If any XO sections are present, the first execution region contains the XO output section.
 The address specified by --ro_base is used as the base address of this output section.

 The second execution region contains the RO output section.
 This output section immediately follows an XO output.

 The third execution region contains the RW output section, if present.

 The fourth execution region contains the ZI output section, if present.

 These execution regions are referred to as, XO, RO, RW, and ZI execution regions.

---xo_base, then XO sections are placed in a separate load
+When you specify --xo_base, then XO sections are placed in a separate load and execution region.

 You can also create simple images with scatter files.